Day 22 – National Preparedness Month Challenge- Medical Supplies and Home Health Preparedness

 - Scrap fabric – making extra bandages, slings, etc

 - Scissors – sharp!
-Think fabric scissors, these can be fore cutting bandages to doubling as a knife
+Think fabric scissors; these can be for cutting bandages or double as a knife.

-- Small flashlight – for looking in throats and eyes (pay attention the next time to go in for a doctor’s visit and pick their brain for what to look for)
+- Small flashlight – for looking in throats and eyes (pay attention the next time you go in for a doctor’s visit and pick their brain for what to look for)

-Please feel free to comment on any home remedies that have become a permanent part of your medicine cabinet.
+Please feel free to comment on any high-quality home remedies and medical supplies that have become a permanent part of your medicine cabinet.

 - Cranberry pills – if prone to urinary tract and yeast infections